mpneural/aiven-takehome-demo-project/springboot-project-setup-guide.md

 5. Update Aiven Kafka connection properties in the project ProducerFactory class

-    5.1 Go to src > main > java > utils > ProducerConfiguration and replace the values of below key proerpties
+    5.1 In the prject code base go to src > main > java > utils > ProducerConfiguration and replace the values of below key proerpties

         configProps.put(
                 ProducerConfig.BOOTSTRAP_SERVERS_CONFIG,